Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 What is Cauda Equina Syndrome?

-Cauda Equina Syndrome is a rare but serious condition caused by compression of the bundle of nerves at the lower end of the spinal cord, known as the cauda equina.
-This can lead to severe neurological impairment if not treated promptly.
+Cauda Equina Syndrome is a rare but serious condition caused by severe compression of the nerve bundle at the base of the spine.
+It can lead to permanent neurological damage if not treated promptly.

 • Sudden loss of bladder or bowel control

-• Numbness in the saddle area (inner thighs, buttocks, genitals)
+• Numbness in the saddle region (inner thighs, buttocks, genitals)

-• Sharp or shooting pain in the lower back and legs
+• Sharp or shooting pain in both legs

 • Sexual dysfunction or loss of sensation

-If you experience any of these symptoms, seek emergency medical attention immediately.
-Early diagnosis and surgical intervention are critical to prevent permanent damage.
+If you experience these symptoms, seek emergency medical attention immediately.
+Early surgical decompression is critical to prevent permanent deficits.

 Who should I see for sciatica?